Ivo-Balbaert/The_Way_to_Mojo/book/20_Projects.md

 0.0  seconds
 inf  Gflops/s
 ```
->Note: Calculations are executed to quick by Mojo, we can't compare anymore.
+>Note: Calculations are executed too quick by Mojo, we can't compare anymore.

 ### 20.1.4 - Using SIMD and vectorize